Hush (1998 film): Plot

 The couple move in with Martha, who attempts to divide them with subversive comments and manipulating the family friends and neighbors.
-When Helen goes to the doctor, she finds out Martha told him Helen wanted to have the baby at the house, even though Helen had never said that.
-Suspicious and increasingly annoyed, Helen talks to Alice, who tells her that Jackson is not responsible for his father's death.
-When Jack fell, his sternum was supposedly crushed by the nail puller that he fell onto at the bottom of the stairs; according to news reports, this was a freak accident.
-When Helen returns that evening she finds Jackson calling around asking for her whereabouts with Martha hovering close by.
+Helen goes to the doctor and discovers that Martha told him Helen wanted to have the baby at Kilronan, even though Helen had never said that.
+Suspicious and annoyed, Helen talks to Jackson's paternal grandmother Alice, who says that Jackson is not responsible for Jack's death.
+When Jack fell, his sternum was supposedly crushed by the nail puller that he fell onto at the bottom of the stairs; this was a freak accident.
+Helen returns that evening and finds Jackson calling around asking for her whereabouts with Martha hovering nearby.
 Helen's frigid attitude toward her mother-in-law prompts Martha to visit Alice and warn her to stay away from them.

-Having had enough of Martha's manipulations, Helen tells Jackson that Martha is tearing their marriage apart.
-He agrees to go back to New York and tells his mother, who appears to accept it gracefully.
-Martha is completely convinced the baby will be a boy, and that Helen is a bad influence on her son and unborn grandchild.
+Tired of Martha's manipulations, Helen tells Jackson that Martha is tearing their marriage apart.
+He agrees to return to New York and tells Martha, who appears to accept it gracefully.
+Martha is convinced the baby will be a boy, and that Helen is a bad influence on Jackson and the baby.

 Jackson leaves the farm on a work call, leaving Helen and Martha alone.
 That evening, Martha bakes a strawberry cheesecake for Helen laced with pitocin, a labor inducer.
 Helen wakes up the next morning, feeling strange.
 She discovers a baby room set up by Martha and finds her stolen locket amongst the baby clothes.
 When Martha unexpectedly enters the room, Helen tries unsuccessfully to escape, driving to a neighboring farm and coming face to face with her attacker from New York, a neighbor of Martha's, then attempting to escape on foot before Martha captures her at the side of the highway.

-Reluctantly, Helen gives birth at the house, with Martha looking on, offering assistance, but refusing to give Helen painkillers.
-Martha leaves the room to answer a phone call from Jackson.
+Reluctantly, Helen gives birth at the house, with Martha offering assistance, but refusing to give Helen painkillers.
+Martha leaves the room to answer a call from Jackson.
 She tells him that everything is okay, but when Helen screams in pain, Martha hangs up.